devroy10/mini-commerce/README.md

 ## Project Overview

 **Mini-Commerce** is a frontend-only e-commerce prototype built with Next.js 14 (App Router), React, React Query, Zustand, and Tailwind CSS.
-It allows users to browse a curated catalogue, view product details, manage a persistent cart, and complete a mock checkout—all with state and data stored in localStorage.
+It allows users to browse a curated catalogue, view product details, manage a persistent cart, and complete a mock checkout, all with state and data stored in localStorage.
 No backend is required.

 **Key Features:**